-Our Lost Creek processing facility, which includes all circuits for the production, drying and packaging of uranium for delivery into sales, is anticipated to process one million pounds of U_3O_8 annually from the Lost Creek mine.
+Our Lost Creek processing facility, which includes all circuits for the production, drying and packaging of uranium for delivery into sales, is designed and anticipated to process up to one million pounds of U_3O_8 annually from the Lost Creek mine.
 The processing facility has the physical design capacity to process two million pounds of U_3O_8 annually, which provides additional capacity to process material from other sources.
 We expect that the Lost Creek processing facility may be utilized to process captured U_3O_8 from our Shirley Basin Project.

-Having completed two additional agreements during the quarter, we currently have eleven U3O8 sales agreements in place with various U.S. utilities for the sale of U3O8 at mid- and long-term contract pricing.
+We have multiple U_3O_8 sales agreements in place with various U.S. utilities for the sale of U_3O_8 at mid- and long-term contract pricing.
 The multi-year sales agreements represent a portion of our anticipated production through 2021.
 These agreements individually do not represent a substantial portion of our annual projected production, and our business is therefore not substantially dependent upon any one of the agreements.
 The balance of our Lost Creek production will be sold through spot sales and through additional multi-year agreements.